jayshoo/nodecg-howto/index.md

 Getting started with NodeCG can be overwhelming.
 Here's my own quick guide to doing NodeCG stuff.

-Questions, comments, additions are welcome on github as issues and pull requests.
+Questions, comments and changes are encouraged via GitHub issues and pull requests.

 ## layout of this guide
 {:.no_toc}